Differentially Private Dual Gradient Tracking for Distributed Resource Allocation: Differential Privacy Analysis

-\begin{remark} In contrast to Chen et al.~\cite{chen2023differentially}, where the cumulative privacy loss increases to infinity over time, the cumulative privacy loss $\epsilon$ provided in~\eqref{eq: spec} remains constant even when the number of iterations goes to infinity.
-Moreover, in comparison to the works of Chen et al.~\cite{chen2023differentially} and Huang et al.~\cite{huang2015differentially}, we derive this theoretical result without assuming bounded gradients. \end{remark}
+As shown in previous works using $\delta$-adjacency~(\cite{ding2021differentially, ding2021differentiallyra}), the privacy loss is proportional to $\delta$ in~\eqref{eq: spec}.
+The value of $\delta$ reflects the distance between adjacent problems, indicating that larger differences require more noise for privacy preservation.
+Additionally, the result in~\eqref{eq: error_bound} highlights the trade-off between noise level and convergence accuracy. \begin{remark} In contrast to \cite{chen2023differentially}, where cumulative privacy loss increases indefinitely, the cumulative privacy loss $\epsilon$ in~\eqref{eq: spec} remains constant even as the number of iterations grows.
+Additionally, unlike \cite{chen2023differentially} and \cite{huang2015differentially}, we derive this result without assuming bounded gradients. \end{remark}